 TG: The opening keyboard tendrils of “Pharaoh’s Dance” give the track an Arkestral feel, but the funk underneath posts a decidedly different tack than Sun Ra’s intergalactic yacht.
 It’s hard to say what’s more impressive here.
 Is it the fact that Miles was able to conjure such a dense (yet cohesive) miasma from his selected players, or is it the fact that Teo Macero essentially diced, spliced, and enticed the same from miles of recorded tape?
 Obviously, both facts are equally impressive.
 I say that because I’m a fence-sitter; I’m the devil’s advocate; I’m the wolf in sheep’s clothing who finds a nice sheep, takes it home for dinner and then discovers that I’ve found a sheepdog.
 But enough about me, you louts!
 “Pharaoh’s Dance” is wide and sweeping like the Nile.
 The muddy bottom roils beneath while surface waves of interest arise and dissipate.
 Atop it all floats Miles’ voice mutated and echoed by Teo’s touch.
 Dive in.

 Miles’ horn blared disjointed runs on “Dance”, but “Bitches” takes the concept and spreads it to the entire assemblage.
 The first half of the track is surging rhythms and searching instruments looking for hold in a seemingly formless void.
 Finally, Harvey Brooks and Dave Holland toss out a bass motif.
 The bitches pounce and pound their way home.
-Thom Yorke of Radiohead noted Bitches Brew as an influence on their 1997 album OK Computer: “It was building something up and watching it fall apart, that’s the beauty of it.
-It was at the core of what we were trying to do.”

 Leave it to Miles to name a song “Spanish Key”.
 Leave it to me to call it the key to Bitches Brew.
 Where disc one is the product of studio magic, disc two is the product of studious mastery.
 The musicians have reached a heightened state of rapport.
 Miles (likely) gives a brief instruction along the lines of “Play some funky Spanish shit.”
 The band starts out with a surging rhythm while Latin-tinged phrases are passed around like paella.
 Miles even tosses out quotes from his own playing on Sketches of Spain.
 It sets a high bar and great mood for disc two.
 “John McLaughlin” can be viewed as an interstitial piece and a nod to the brilliant guitarist’s abilities.
 John’s work stands out in many more places than this track.